storyblok/storyblok-cli/src/commands/types/generate/README.md

 The `types generate` command generates TypeScript type definitions (`.d.ts` files) for your Storyblok component schemas.
 This helps you maintain type safety when working with your Storyblok content.

 > [!WARNING]
-> Before generating types, you must first pull your components using the `components pull` command.
+> Before generating types, first pull your components using the `components pull` command.
 Make sure to use the same flags (`--separate-files`, `--suffix`) that you used when pulling components to ensure the types are generated correctly.

 ## Basic Usage